Does My Personal Auto Insurance Cover Business Use

 4 min read

-In this article, we'll dive into the details of business use coverage for personal vehicles.
-We'll explore what counts as “business use,” how it differs from other uses for personal auto insurance, and what you need to do to make sure you're properly protected.
+In this article, we'll look at what counts as business use, how it differs from other vehicle use classifications, and what you may need to do to make sure your policy reflects how you actually drive.

 What Is Considered Business Use of a Personal Vehicle?